neiman-marcus/terraform-aws-jenkins-ha-agents/README.md

 ## Possible Improvements

 Below are a list of possible improvements identified.
-Please feel free to develope and test.
+Please feel free to develop and test.
 These may or may not be implemented.

 - Fargate agents instead of instances
 - Fargate master with EFS mount